bobrocke/base-jekyll/_posts/2025-03-14-moving-from-wordpress.md

 - Security -- a static site doesn't have near as many vectors for hacking as a WordPress site.
 - Convenience -- I can write articles in Markdown nearly anywhere and not have to be logged into WordPress

 With that in mind, I knew I wanted to use a static site generator and write in simple Markdown.
 So I needed to pick the right static site generator for this project.
 My experiments, so far, have been with Jekyll and I like it.
 But the fact is that Jekyll is a mature system with few updates and many themes that are no longer maintained, or are being maintained only for backward compatibility with the old GitHub Pages workflow.
+And then there's the pain of managing gems, their breaking changes, and their dependencies.

-This lack of updates to the system and the themes lead me to consider a few other popular static site generators.
+I needed to consider some other options.

 [Next.js](https://nextjs.org/)
 : Written in JavaScript and using React templates, this one is very popular.
-But it's more of an application framework that can create static sites.
+But it's more of an application framework that can also create static sites.

 [Hugo](https://gohugo.io/)
 : Written in Go and using Go templates, Hugo is coming on like gangbusters.
 One of its claims to fame is the speed with which it can generate a site.
 It's also a 'batteries included' system that needs few add-ons.

 [Eleventy/11ty](https://www.11ty.dev/)
 : This one is written in JavaScript but is a descendant of Jekyll rather than an application framework.
 It's not much out of the box, but it's super extensible so you can add what you need.
-It also can use a number of different template languages, if you have a preference..
+It can even use a number of different template languages, if you have a preference.

 [Nuxt](https://nuxt.com/)
 : Another JavaScript application framework, but using Vue templates.